On symmetries of iterates of rational functions: Groups

+To finish the proof we only must show that $G(A)$ is finite.
+By Lemma \ref{qua}, $A$ has at least three critical values.
+On the other hand, by Lemma \ref{meb}, iii), every $\nu\in \widehat G(A)$ maps $c(A)$ to $c(A).$ Since any M\"obius transformation is defined by its values at any three points, this implies that $\widehat G(A)$ is finite.
+Since $\Sigma(A)$ is finite by Theorem \ref{aut}, this implies that $G(A)$ is finite because of the isomorphism \eqref{isom}.

-The finiteness of $G(A)$ follows now from the Burnside theorem (see e.g. \cite{cur}, (36.1)), which states that any subgroup of $\rm{GL}_k(\C)$ of bounded period is finite.
-Indeed, if $G(A)\subset \rm{PSL}_2(\C)$ is infinite, then its lifting $\overline{G(A)}\subset \rm{SL}_2(\C)\subset \rm{GL}_2(\C)$ is also infinite.
-On the other hand, if the order of any element of $ G(A)$ is bounded by $n$, then the order of any element $\overline{G(A)}$ is bounded by $2n$.
-The contradiction obtained proves the finiteness of $G(A)$.
-It is also possible to use the classification of finite subgroups of $\Aut(\C\P^1)$ combined with the Schur theorem (see e.g. \cite{cur}, (36.2)), which states that any finitely generated periodic subgroup of $\rm{GL}_k(\C)$ has finite order (cf. \cite{fin}).
-0.2cm
+\begin{remark} Using some non-trivial group-theoretic results about subgroups of $\rm{GL}_k(\C)$, one can deduce the finiteness of $G(A)$ directly from the fact that the order of any element of $ G(A)$ does not exceed $n.$ Namely, the proof given in the paper \cite{fin} uses the Schur theorem (see e.g. \cite{cur}, (36.2)), which states that any finitely generated periodic subgroup of $\rm{GL}_k(\C)$ has finite order.
+Alternatively, one can use the Burnside theorem (see e.g. \cite{cur}, (36.1)), which states that any subgroup of $\rm{GL}_k(\C)$ of bounded period is finite.
+Indeed, assume that $G(A)$ is infinite.
+Then its lifting $\overline{G(A)}\subset \rm{SL}_2(\C)\subset \rm{GL}_2(\C)$ is also infinite.
+On the other hand, if the order of any element of $ G(A)$ is bounded by $N$, then the order of any element of $\overline{G(A)}$ is bounded by $2N$.
+The contradiction obtained proves the finiteness of $G(A)$. \end{remark}